Cape Painting and Carpentry, Inc.

 After Renovation

 Built in the 1950's as a summer home, this house featured a dark kitchen, small dining room and living room and two bedrooms with a full basement including a one car garage.
 In the '70's new owners finished the basement to include a small in-law apartment.
 The wall between the dining room and the living room was removed.
 The small porch off the kitchen was made into a large deck, and insulation was blown into the walls to create a year-round home.
 In the early 90's the deck was removed because it was rotting.
 In 2001, the owners decided to put an addition on the front of the house to expand and upgrade the kitchen, and to replace the deck.
 They wanted more light and space in the living/dining room.
-Since the kitchen addition required removing part of the roof, they decided to fulfill a secondary dream and raise the entire roof turning the low attic into a full upstairs with two bedrooms, a bath and some storage space.
-The two existing bedrooms on the main floor and the basement would remain unchanged.
+Since the kitchen addition required removing part of the roof, they decided to fulfill a secondary dream and raise the entire roof turning the low attic into a full upstairs with two bedrooms and a bath.
+The two existing bedrooms and the basement would remain unchanged.

 Back of the house